Guide to Hverfjall Volcano and Crater

 What type of volcano is Hverfjall?

 During a volcanic eruption, Hverfjall, a tephra explosion crater, was formed around 2,800 years ago.
-The eruption created a massive explosion crater, resulting in the distinctive circular shape of the crater we see today.
+Explosions associated with the eruption created a massive crater, resulting in the distinctive circular shape of the formation we see today.

 The crater has a diameter of about 1 kilometre (0.62 miles) and rises to a height of approximately 420 meters (1,378 feet) above the surrounding landscape.
 Its steep walls make for an impressive sight from both near and far.